AkshayContributes/load-balancer/Readme.md

 The demo shows:
 - Round-robin distribution across 3 backends
+- **HealthChecker automatically queries backends every 5 seconds**
 - Backend failure handling (automatic skip)
 - Automatic recovery when backends come back online
 - Error handling when all backends are down

+**What happens in the demo:**
+1. HealthChecker starts and begins querying `/health` endpoint every 5 seconds
+2. Load balancer selects alive backends in round-robin fashion
+3. When a backend crashes, HealthChecker detects it and marks it as offline
+4. Requests automatically route around the failed backend
+5. When backend recovers, HealthChecker detects recovery and includes it again

 ### Run Tests
 ```bash